This post may contain affiliate links. Read our disclosure here.

 It’s the perfect place to indulge your inner botanist.
 This beautiful place is right next to Lake Harriet where you can enjoy an afternoon full of amazing flowers.

-If you’re looking for a break from the kids, Surly Brewery offers free tours every Sunday.
-If you’re feeling peckish, there are loads of food trucks that sell good food outside.
+If you’re looking for a break from the kids, Surly Brewery offers free daily tours.
+If you’re hungry, there are loads of food trucks that sell good food outside.
 It’s located in Brooklyn Park.

 If you’re there in February, there is a fun event for the whole family!
 Located in nearby Hudson, this Hot Air Balloon festival is filled with fun activities from parades to geocaching, arts and crafts, and of course, lots of balloon launches!

-The state capitol offers free guided tours every hour.
+The state capitol offers free daily guided tours.
 This is a great opportunity to learn about a different state and to look at some amazing architecture.

-Inspired by European cathedrals, this beautiful church building is open for free tours.
+Inspired by European cathedrals, this beautiful church building is open for free tours Tuesday through Friday at 1pm.
 It’s a magnificent building with a much different layout than most cathedrals.

 8. The 331 Club

 In northeast Mineapolis has Blingo night!
-Enjoy this fun game every Sunday at 7 pm.
+Enjoy this fun game every Tuesday from April 1st.

 On that same note, the Minnesota Sinfonia often has free concerts for adults and families in the Minneapolis/St. Paul area.
 This is a great opportunity to treat your kids to the beauty of classical music.